 "A certificate is a claim; a test report is evidence.
 For any direct food contact job, we insist on seeing the actual migration testing data from an accredited lab, not just a generic statement of compliance," says Michael Chen, our Head of Quality Assurance with 18 years in pharmaceutical and food packaging.

 Conduct an on-site or virtual audit.
+For FDA FSMA food packaging compliance requirements applications, this is especially relevant.
 Focus on their material storage, job changeover procedures, and how they prevent cross-contamination between food and non-food jobs.
 A red flag is a single production line running food packaging one day and industrial chemical labels the next without validated cleaning protocols.

 Offset vs. Digital: Which Printing Process Meets FSMA Standards?

 Both offset and digital printing can produce FSMA-compliant packaging, but the choice impacts your compliance strategy, cost, and agility.
+For FDA FSMA food packaging compliance requirements applications, this is especially relevant.
 The decision hinges on run length, variability, and the level of pre-approval your materials have.

 Offset lithography, using our Heidelberg Speedmaster XL 106 presses, is ideal for long runs (50,000+ units) where consistency and color accuracy are paramount.
+For FDA FSMA food packaging compliance requirements applications, this is especially relevant.
 Compliance is managed upfront through plate-making and the use of pre-certified, food-grade inks and coatings.
 The fixed cost of plates ($300-$800 per color) is amortized over the large run.

 Digital printing, such as with HP Indigo presses, excels at short runs and versioning.
+For FDA FSMA food packaging compliance requirements applications, this is especially relevant.
 Its toner-based or liquid electroink systems use pre-formulated, often food-grade, inks.
 The key advantage for compliance is the lack of make-ready waste and potential for contamination from shared press washes.
 Each sheet is essentially printed with "fresh" ink, reducing a vector for cross-contamination.

 | Factor | Offset Printing | Digital Printing |